 One of these resources, AAFS Standards Fact Sheets, provide a clear, concise, and easy way to understand the purpose of a specific standard, why it is needed, and the benefits of adoption.
 There are currently 12 AAFS Fact Sheets available for standards listed on the OSAC Registry in the following forensic science disciplines: DNA, fire investigation, firearms & toolmarks, ignitable liquids and explosives, seized drugs, toxicology, and trace evidence.
 The fact sheets, standards-related webinars, and future resources are available on the AAFS Standards Resources and Training site.

-Standards: The Not-So-Missing Link.
+- Standards: The Not-So-Missing Link.
 AAFS has created a new video to help address the need for training related to forensic science standards.
-This video is the basis for a webinar that will be held June 16 and July 21, 2022.
-Registration for the June webinar is open and available here.
+This video is the basis for a webinar that will be held July 21, 2022.